ktorn/completium-landing/docs/contract/tuto/tuto5.md

 title: Date arithmetic
 sidebar_label: 5.
 Dates arithmetic
 slug: /contract/tuto/archetype-datearith
+hide_title: true
 ---
 import Link from '@docusaurus/Link';
 import MathJax from 'react-mathjax';

+## Dates arithmetic

 Standard arithmetic operations are available on dates.

-## Code

-In this example, convert a date to a day of week, so that:
+Convert a date to a day of week, so that:
 * 0 if sunday
 * 1 if monday
 * 2 if tuesday